Welcome Home

 Location: Banquet Room, Weimer K. Hicks Center

-Join your classmates for breakfast and farewells in the Banquet Room.
+Join your classmates for breakfast and campus farewells in the Banquet Room.

 Location: St. Thomas More Catholic Student Parish, 421 Monroe Street